nguyenhuy0905/WPFSweeper/README.md

 valid, look extremely clunky.
 Also, DP will allow me to test everything much more easily; write a test class, and plug that in instead of the usual class.
 Just like playing a jigsaw.
 * Write this on a different, cross-platform framework.
 I am thinking something like MAUI.
+==Why the random German sentences here and there?==
+* Man, I'm trying to learn the language. *Ich kann gute Deutsche nicht.*
 ---
 ### The funny algorithms (to be) used
 * Breadth First Search to open an area after the player clicks on the board for the first time.